ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ---

-# Experiments and Results (and also discussions)
+# Experiments and Results

 ### Validation and Testing Methodologies

+Originally we intended to only train on our smaller, evenly distributed dataset.
+However, after some time we thought it might be a waste of the rest of our data and a missed opportunity to not try training on our entire dataset, even if it is not fairly distributed and would take more resources for training.
+We speculated that, even though it might not be able to learn to predict all classes quite as well, the increase in data would at least allow us to match and maybe even exceed it in the cases included in the smaller dataset.

-To represent the entire process and all the findings from our hyperparameter tuning, we included the unmapped dataset in the results.
-This approach revealed that models trained with more data showed improved learning capabilities.
-This observation provided an initial indication that a larger dataset could significantly impact performance, even more so than a smaller, fairly distributed dataset.
-To evaluate how the best networks perform with our scraped dataset, we also compared metrics for models trained with and without data augmentation.
-This comparison allowed us to assess the benefit of data augmentation on external datasets, particularly given their poorer performance on our dataset.
+This revealed that models trained with more data showed improved learning capabilities and provided an initial indication that a larger dataset could significantly impact performance, even more so than a smaller, fairly distributed dataset.
+Additionally, we also compared metrics for models trained with and without data augmentation.
+This comparison allowed us to assess the tradeoff of data augmentation regarding performance on our task, as opposed to on external datasets, particularly given their poorer performance on our dataset.

-Our dataset, consisting of 79,000 and 81,505 data points, is fairly distributed based on our data preparation workflow.
+Our dataset, consisting of 81,505 (and sometimes reduced to 79,000) data points, is fairly distributed based on our data preparation workflow.
 However, larger datasets posed a problem due to their uneven distribution.
-For instance, the United States represented 20% of the dataset, significantly affecting the testing results.
-To address this issue, we filtered these datasets to create fairly distributed test sets, removing non-existent countries and regions from the already fairly distributed datasets.
+For instance, the United States represented over 20% of the entire dataset, significantly affecting our metrics and preventing us from comparing different models.
+To address this issue, we calculated a [balanced accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.balanced_accuracy_score.html) , for larger datasets also on the same subset of countries our smaller datasets consist of.
 This approach allowed us to compare the models' test performances more accurately.
-To further ensure fair testing performance, we introduced the «balanced_accuracy_score» method from the «scikit-learn» library.
-Although our filtering process aimed to create fairly distributed data, it did not maintain an exact balance, as we prioritized retaining as much data as possible without excessive deletion.
-The «balanced_accuracy_score» provides a balanced accuracy measure, enabling us to compare the best performances empirically and smoothly.
+To calculate this we used the «balanced_accuracy_score» method of the «scikit-learn» library.

+Although our filtering process aimed to create fairly distributed data, it did not maintain an exact balance, as we aimed to inherit the distribution from GeoGuessr multiplayer and prioritized retaining as much data as possible without excessive deletion.
+The «balanced_accuracy_score» provides a balanced accuracy measure even for models trained on the smaller dataset, enabling us to compare the performance empirically and smoothly.

 ## Validation results